 2. Love What You Do

 I pursued some things out of greed and others because I’d heard you could make money from them.
 But whatever I tried revolved around making money and not doing what actually made me happy.
 Because I didn’t enjoy some of my early ventures, I never succeeded at them.
-After learning about dropshipping through Anton’s course and closely following his advice, all the while applying my former retail experience, things took off.
+After learning about dropshipping and closely following my mentor’s advice, all the while applying my former retail experience, things took off.
 I loved retail and I pursued a business model whose psychology I understood.
 What worked for me likely won’t work for the next guy over.
 It’s so important to pursue what you love.
 Therein lies the greatest chance of success.

 3. Begin With The End In Mind